sabrina-tw/express-postgres/README.md

 Access to XMLHttpRequest at 'https://express-postgres.herokuapp.com/users' from origin 'https://express-postgres.netlify.app' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 ```

+**Also, check the heroku logs when trying to access https://express-postgres.herokuapp.com/users - you will see that the request times out.**

 - Frontend: https://express-postgres.netlify.app/
 - API: https://express-postgres.herokuapp.com/